pratyushmaini/pratyushmaini.github.io/_pages/about.md

 Pratyush Maini
 ======
 I am a Final Year Undergraduate Student of Computer Science and Engineering at IIT Delhi.
 My broad area of interest lies in the field of robust and explainable machine learning, with a focus on Natural Language Processing architectures.
 I am advised by [Prof. Mausam](http://www.cse.iitd.ernet.in/~mausam/) for my B.Tech. thesis.

-In the past, I have been fortunate to work with [Prof. Zico Kolter](https://www.zicokolter.com) at CMU and [Prof. James Larus](https://people.epfl.ch/james.larus) at EPFL during research internships.
+I have been fortunate to have had the opportunity to adapt and learn from the research styles of my amazing collaborators: [Prof. Zico Kolter](https://www.zicokolter.com), [Eric Wong](https://www.cs.cmu.edu/~ericwong/) at CMU, [Prof. Bo Li](aisecure.github.io), [Xinyun Chen](junghyuk.github.io) at UIUC/UCB, [Prof. Nicolas Papernot](papernot.fr) at UofT/Vector and [Prof. James Larus](https://people.epfl.ch/james.larus) at EPFL during research internships.

 Recent News
 -----